 Dogs require vitamins and minerals

-Dogs require vitamins and minerals added to their diet for a number of reasons.
-Electrolytes and vitamins for dogs shouldn’t only be added when the dog is sick, but as a part of the daily nutritional plan as well.
+Dog require vitamins and minerals added to their diet for a number of reasons.
+Electrolytes and vitamins for dogs aka Bullyade, provide dogs the much needed boost during the summer months to prevent heat exhaustion.
+Bullyade help dogs regulate their body temperature which in turn could save their lives, Hence it’s called Bullyade.
+It is important to understand electrolytes and vitamins for dogs shouldn’t only be added when the dog is sick, but as a part of the daily nutritional plan as well.
 There are two groups of vitamins – water-soluble and fat-soluble.
 Signs of water-soluble vitamin deficiency include slower healing of wounds and skin lesions, dry coat, persistent diarrhea, anemia, weakness, weight-loss, and poor growth.
 Fat-soluble vitamin deficiency is manifested with: reproductive problems, poor eruption of permanent teeth, deformed growth and night blindness.

 The first year of a pup’s life